guningquan/denso_robot_ros/README.md

 These packages should each contain the necessary mesh files, URDF/Xacro files, and configuration files for a single VS-068 robot.
 This step ensures that both arms are properly described and ready for integration into the dual-arm system.

+---

+## 2. Joint Naming and Configuration Setup

+This section covers the essential configuration changes required for proper dual-arm operation, including joint naming conventions and launch file modifications.

 ### 2.1.
 Update Joint Names for Consistency

 When creating or modifying the description and configuration files, ensure that all joint names follow the convention: